 Whether you are heading off to your first year of college, or are returning for your fourth (or sixth, or ninth) year of higher education, you are likely aware that sexual assault prevention is a big issue on college and university campuses today.
-We represent complainants and respondents in sexual misconduct proceedings in colleges and universities around the country.
-As attorneys who specialize in the field of campus sexual assault law we have information that all students should know before heading back to campus.
+We represent students—both those who have experienced sexual assault or misconduct and those accused of sexual misconduct—in campus proceedings at colleges and universities around the country.
+Here is some information that all students should know before heading back to campus.

 What is Title IX, and What Does It Mean for my School?

 Title IX is the federal law that prohibits discrimination on the basis of sex in education.
 In addition to ensuring that there are equal athletic and educational opportunities for all students, it also requires schools to address and take steps to prevent sex-based discrimination on campus, including sexual harassment and sexual assault.
 If a school knows of sex-based discrimination on campus and does not adequately respond to it, a court may find the school has violated Title IX.

 In practice, what that means for your school is that it is obligated to address complaints of sexual harassment, dating violence, and sexual assault if it learns of them.
 Almost every school has set up a Title IX office solely to address these kinds of complaints.
 The job of this office is to resolve those complaints – which often but not always entails a disciplinary process against the accused student.

 Last week the U.S. Court of Appeals for the First Circuit released its second decision in the last few years addressing campus sexual misconduct disciplinary proceedings.
 In Haidak v.
 University of Massachusetts-Amherst, the First Circuit largely found for the University, concluding, as my colleague recently discussed, that the procedures it applied in Mr. Haidak’s case were sufficient to pass constitutional muster.